Skip to Main Content

 When you are using others' works, there is a series of questions you will need to ask:

 If your use is not fair, you will need to get permission from the copyright holder.
-If you cannot get permission or the permission comes at too high a cost, you will need to consider using a different work.
+If you can't get permission or the permission comes at too high a cost, you may need to consider using a different work.
 To better understand the permissions process, see the following resources:

 Using Your Previously Published Works